 We kindly ask you to help us refine this document by submitting corrections, improvements, and suggestions.
 All users are invited to contribute descriptions of alternative setups (graphics cards, operating systems etc.).
-We will be more than happy to include those into future versions of this Installation and Getting Started (of course not without giving credit to the authors).
+We will be more than happy to include those into future versions of The Flight-Gear Manual (of course not without giving credit to the authors).